Kasia307584/sport_see-analytics-dashboard--frontend/README.md

 - **React.js** for building the user interface
 - **React Router** for setting up dynamic routing based on user ID
 - **Recharts** library for data visualization
-- **External API** for fetching server data
+- **API REST** for fetching server data
 - **CSS3** and **BEM methodology** for styling and maintainable code structure
 - **Vercel** for seamless deployment and hosting

 ### What I learned

-- **Create Advanced Charts**: Used Recharts library to create data visualizations
+- Using the Recharts library to create advanced charts for data visualizations.
-- **Interact with APIs**: Worked with web service to fetch data through endpoints
+- Working with an API web service to fetch data through endpoints.
-- **Develop API Call Service**: Created a dedicated API call service to ensure data quality by fetching and formatting data for use within the application
+- Developing a dedicated API call service to ensure data quality by fetching and formatting data for use within the application.
-- **Test Data Consistency**: Implemented a toggle mechanism to switch between mocked and fetched data, allowing for testing of data handling by the API call service
+- Implementing a toggle mechanism to switch between mocked and fetched data, allowing for testing of data handling by the API call service.
-- **Use React Hooks**: Used the `useEffect` to perform side effects, such as data fetching
+- Using the `useEffect` React hook to perform side effects, such as data fetching.
-- **Use React Router Build-in Components**: Used `Outlet` to handle nested routes
+- Using `Outlet` build-in React Router component to handle nested routes.
-- **Follow React Best Practices**: Followed the principle of passing props from the parent component rather than adding conditional logic in child components
+- Following React best practices by appliyng the principle of passing props from the parent component rather than adding conditional logic in child components.
-- **Understand Component Lifecicle**: Gained a better understanding of the component lifecycle in React, specifically the asynchronous nature of data fetching, which results in a component rendering twice.
-Ensured safe access to data by checking for undefined values before use:
+- Gaining a better understanding of the React component lifecycle, specifically the asynchronous nature of data fetching, which results in a component rendering twice.
+Ensured safe access to data by checking for `undefined` values before use:

 ```javascript
 function Dashboard() {